2dareis2do/newspaper3k-php-wrapper/README.md

 2.1.0 introduces an additional parameter for a client to pass command parameter.
 This is useful where multiple versions of python (with respective dependencies) may be available on a single server.
 If no value is passed, it will default to the use the default python string.
+This supports both absolute or relative paths.

 ## Customising ArticleScraping.py